 'Where property is acquired for the purposes of investment the role of the Cabinet Member with responsibility for Property shall be discharged by the Cabinet Member for Finance.
-Any proceeds of sale of any investment may be reinvested in property by the Cabinet Member for Finance.' and - 4) In paragraph 14.6.6 of the constitution, the role of the Portfolio Holder, Resources, by the insertion of the following bullet point after the first sub point: - Decisions about investment property (subject to prior consultation with the Leader on acquisition and sale decisions) 2.
+Any proceeds of sale of any investment may be reinvested in property by the Cabinet Member for Finance.' and - d.
+In paragraph 14.6.6 of the constitution, the role of the Portfolio Holder, Resources, by the insertion of the following bullet point after the first sub point: - Decisions about investment property (subject to prior consultation with the Leader on acquisition and sale decisions) 2.
 Cabinet Issues Report That paragraph 16.12.5 of the Constitution, paragraph 16.12.5 be amended to:

 'A Member may ask the Leader, Cabinet Member or Chairman of a committee any question on any report of the Cabinet or a committee (other than a report which is for information only) when that item is under consideration by the Council.'
-3. Appointments to Committees - 1) That the Delegations to the Director, Legal and Assurance as detailed in the Constitution, paragraph 15.3.10 be amended by addition of an additional sub-paragraph: - (xiii) To change the membership of any committee, substitute or appointment to an outside body in accordance with wishes expressed by the Leader of a political group.
+3. Appointments to Committees - a.
+That the Delegations to the Director, Legal and Assurance as detailed in the Constitution, paragraph 15.3.10 be amended by addition of an additional sub-paragraph: - '(xiii) To change the membership of any committee, substitute or appointment to an outside body in accordance with wishes expressed by the Leader of a political group.
 PROVIDED THAT use of this delegated power authorise amendments of Members' appointments to committees that are recommended subsequent to the Annual Meeting of Council.'
-4. Scrutiny Committees (1)That the Scrutiny Committees shall be re-named:

-Corporate Policy and Scrutiny Committee, - People and Families Policy and Scrutiny Committee and - Place Services and Economic Growth Policy and Scrutiny Committee - Health Overview, Policy and Scrutiny Committee.
+4. Scrutiny Committees - a.
+That the Scrutiny Committees shall be re-named: - Corporate Policy and Scrutiny Committee. - People and Families Policy and Scrutiny Committee and - Place Services and Economic Growth Policy and Scrutiny Committee - Health Overview, Policy and Scrutiny Committee. - b.
+That the constitution shall be amended with the new names of the committees wherever they occur.
 5. Changes to Call-in That paragraph 20.15 (xix) of the Constitution be amended to read as follows:

-(xix) The call-in procedure set out above does not apply where - (a) The Chairman of the Corporate Policy and Scrutiny Committee or in their absence the Chairman of the Council or in the absence of both, the Vice Chairman of the Council agrees that it is in the interests of the Council for the decision to be implemented urgently. - (b) The decision is to make a recommendation to full Council - (c) The decision is to go out to consultation or to respond to a matter upon which the Council has been consulted; or - (d) The decision is to appoint an individual to a particular role.
+- (xix) The call-in procedure set out above does not apply where - a.
+The Chairman of the Corporate Policy and Scrutiny Committee or in their absence the Chairman of the Council or in the absence of both, the Vice Chairman of the Council agrees that it is in the interests of the Council for the decision to be implemented urgently. - b.
+The decision is to make a recommendation to full Council - c.
+The decision is to go out to consultation or to respond to a matter upon which the Council has been consulted; or - d.
+The decision is to appoint an individual to a particular role.